jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

             - line points three capsules outwards
     - Line convergence:
         - If there are many lines then they can converge.
 They can be grouped by how many borders they will exit and by what they will enter.
-        - The grouping can be multi dimensional .
+        - The grouping can be multi dimensional
         - And grouping can take place at multiple borders
         - The grouping between borders can become more precise or more general
         - You can name the groups of lines by what they exit or enter.
 Sort of line a bus lane can be named by its destination.
     - Ambiguity in alternate notations:
         - Double shape borders can seem ambiguous to double encapsulation
-        - Double lines can seem ambiguous to two separate lines.
+        - Double lines can seem ambiguous to two separate lines
-        - Line grouping can make ambiguity of double lines even worse.
+        - Line grouping can make ambiguity of double lines even worse
     - You can decide on your own what kind of notation you want to use, but the programming environment adopts standard ways to draw a diagram.
 It automatically uses different notations in different views on the system.

 ### Original List